4ndrelim/data-structures-and-algorithms/src/dataStructures/linkedList/README.md

 *Source: Brilliant*

-This is a variant of a linked list with additional pointer paths that does not lead to the next node but allow you to skip through nodes as you wish.
+This is a variant of a linked list with additional pointer paths that does not lead to the next node but allow you to skip through nodes in a "express pointer path" which can be user configured.
-If we know which nodes each pointer path stops at, we would be able to conduct faster lookup.
+If we know which nodes each express pointer path stops at, we would be able to conduct faster lookup.

-This could also be ideal in situations where we want to store a large amount of data which we do not need to access regularly that we are not willing to delete.
+This would also be ideal in situations where we want to store a large amount of data which we do not need to access regularly that we are not willing to delete.

 ### Unrolled Linked Lists